 This “OR” type of ownership is different than the “you WITH X” type of ownership in that the two owners are equal.
 There’s no primary owner or second owner in the “OR” type of ownership.
 One owner can’t kick out the other owner without the other owner’s consent.
 The “OR” ownership is preserved when paper bonds are deposited into the TreasuryDirect account.
 These bonds become “restricted securities” and you can’t change the registration on them.

 If you don’t like this restriction, don’t use Box 4 on IRS Form 8888 when you buy I Bonds with your joint tax return.
 Use Line 5a and enter only one name.
-Alternate the owner between you and spouse in different years.
+Alternate the owner between you and your spouse in different years.

 You can change the registration and grant rights after you deposit the paper bonds with only one name.
 This way you can have the same registration for all the bonds in your account.